rust-edu/RustAfricaEmbedded/README.md

 This repo is the "home page" for the Rust Africa Embedded 2025 course, containing course links and documents.

+## Slides

+The slides can be presented using [`presenterm`](https://github.com/mfontanini/presenterm)

+You can either present the markdown files directly or download the PDF files.

+You can find the slides [here](./slides/slides.md)

+## Other links

 * [Course Outline](course-outline.md)
 * [Rustup](https://rustup.rs)
 * [*The Rust Programming Language*](https://doc.rust-lang.org/book/)